 Where are the most beautiful squares of Paris?

-Whether you’re looking to do some people-watching, take in some sights, or simply enjoy a peaceful moment in the sun, a visit to one of Paris’s many squares is sure to delight.
+Whether you’re looking to do some people-watching, take in some sights, or enjoy a peaceful moment in the sun, a visit to one of Paris’s many squares is sure to delight.

 There are various square types in Paris: